-The Governing Body of each school must have in place a register that lists for each member of the Governing Body, the Head Teacher and staff, any business interests they or any member of their immediate family have.
 The register must be kept up to date with notification of changes and through annual review of entries, or when a new governor is appointed or elected.
 This also needs to be done when the term of office of an existing governor expires and he/she is re-appointed/re-elected, and should be made available for inspection by governors, staff, parents and the LA.
+This register must be published on a publicly accessible website.

-Declaration of any pecuniary interests should be raised as a standing agenda item at every full Governing Body and finance committee meeting and such declarations should be minuted.
+Declaration of any interests, including pecuniary, should be raised as a standing agenda item at every full Governing Board and Finance/ Resources Committee meeting and such declarations should be minuted.